This post is unlisted — shared privately and not published on the public site.

 We provide a theme and constraints:

-This theme was chosen deliberately: it is unusual enough that no existing games share its exact combination, forcing the system to synthesize rather than imitate.
+This theme was chosen deliberately: it is timely enough to resonate but has no direct tabletop analog, forcing the system to synthesize rather than imitate.

 The Design Conversation